Everything You Need to Develop a Modern B2B Content Marketing Strategy

 Step 3: Conduct keyword research and social listening

 Keyword research is the backbone of most B2B content marketing strategies because it tells you what people are searching for.
-Use your content themes to guide your keyword research.
+Use your content themes to guide your keyword research and identify secondary and primary keywords that should be incorporated into your content.

 Keyword research is a large task in and of itself, so feel free to check out this helpful resource on keyword research by Ahrefs to get started.